 To recruit, train and support new foster and adoptive parents from all walks of life, regardless of religion, race, gender or sexual orientation in order to create homes for Arkansas children and teens.

-EXECUTIVE DIRECTOR: Jeannie is a long-time foster parent who lives in Beebe, Area 9.
+EXECUTIVE DIRECTOR/CO-FOUNDER: Jeannie is a long-time foster parent who lives in Beebe, Area 9.
 She has three daughters, Nikki, 29; Austin, 19; and Rose, 17.
+She co-founded Foster Love with her friend and fellow foster/adoptive parent Renee Johns.
+Jeannie recently gave up her 30-year newsprint journalism career to become the full-time executive director of Foster Love.

 TREASURER: Tina is a former long-time volunteer for CASA.
 She and her husband, Robert, have seven children, four grandchildren, two dogs, five horses, one raccoon, and a multitude of cats.
 She has worked for the same industrial construction company for the last 17 years as a corporate business analyst and office manager, and previously as a Human Resources generalist.
 In her free time, she enjoys flower gardening, hiking, cooking, painting, and drawing.